Yakov Smirnoff: Career

 Smirnoff began doing stand-up comedy in the US in the late 1970s.
 He chose the last name "Smirnoff" after trying to think of a name that Americans would be familiar with; he had learned about Smirnoff vodka in his bartending days.

 In the early 1980s, he moved to Los Angeles to further pursue his stand-up comedy career.
-There he was roommates with two other aspiring comedians, Andrew Dice Clay and Thomas F. Wilson.
-He appeared often at renowned L.A. club The Comedy Store.
+While there, he was roommates with two other aspiring comedians: Andrew Dice Clay and Thomas F. Wilson.
+Smirnoff often appeared at renowned L.A. club the Comedy Store.

 After achieving some level of fame, Smirnoff got his first break with a small role in the 1984 film Moscow on the Hudson; on the set, he helped star Robin Williams with his Russian dialogue.
 He subsequently appeared in several other motion pictures, including Buckaroo Banzai (1984), Brewster's Millions (1985) and The Money Pit (1986).
 Among his numerous appearances on television, he was featured many times on the sitcom Night Court as "Yakov Korolenko", and appeared as a comedian and guest on The Tonight Show Starring Johnny Carson.

 He had a starring role in the 1986–87 television sitcom What a Country!
 In that show, he played a Russian cab driver studying for the U.S. citizenship test.
 In the late 1980s, Smirnoff was commissioned by ABC to provide educational bumper segments for Saturday morning cartoons Fun Facts, punctuated with a joke and Smirnoff's signature laugh.

 In 1987, Smirnoff was invited to a party hosted by Washington Times editor-in-chief Arnaud de Borchgrave which featured President Ronald Reagan as the guest of honor.
 Reagan and Smirnoff immediately hit it off due to Reagan's love of jokes about life in the Soviet Union.
 Reagan enjoyed telling such jokes in speeches, and Smirnoff became one of his sources for new material.
-An example of a joke Reagan later told that originated from Smirnoff was "In Russia, if you say, 'Take my wife - please', you come home and she is gone."
+An example of a joke Reagan later told that originated from Smirnoff was "In Russia, if you say, 'Take my wife—please', you come home and she is gone."
 Smirnoff was enlisted by Dana Rohrabacher, who was then a speechwriter for Reagan, to help with material for Reagan's speeches, including a speech given in front of Soviet leader Mikhail Gorbachev when Reagan visited the Soviet Union during the Moscow Summit in 1988.
 Rohrabacher later stated that Smirnoff became "one of the inner circle" of speechwriting advisers during Reagan's final years in office, due to the quality of Smirnoff's suggestions.